Customer Service Consulting

 We are serious about responding to customer inquiries, requests, and complaints.
 We will set time standards for responding to customer emails, chat requests, and especially customer complaints.

 In addition, we will proactively provide updates and progress reports when working on projects.
-We will develop update criteria with the customer – #of updates, frequency, and method.
+We will develop update criteria with the customer – of updates, frequency, and method.

 When customers are angry, we will remain courteous to ensure that we do all we can to resolve the issue and retain their business.

 Is your company up for the challenge?
 Go ahead and commit to the pledge today!
+If you are interested in learning more, don’t hesitate to contact us for more info!

 Commit To The Pledge!